ninja7v/Traffic-Simulator/README.md

 After launching the program, a window pops up with a random network.

 ## ⚙️Parameters
+Relevants parameters are stored in the *Constants.h* file.
 ### 🕸Network
 A network has a size (X, Y), a flow, a maximal number of car and a boost parameter.
 The flow gives the frequency of appearance of cars in the network.
 The boost parameter accelerate the simulation by keeping the ratios.
 ### ⚫🚦Intersections